JayArrowz/PancakeTokenSniper/README.md

 Remember `BscNode` should be WS mainnet Endpoints and `BscHttpApi` should be Http endpoints
 ![image](https://user-images.githubusercontent.com/49910176/131349432-a4768c58-526c-407e-8cf6-547e1aacebf5.png)

+## Running the project
+If you want to run the project you can go to [releases](https://github.com/JayArrowz/PancakeTokenSniper/releases) and a binary that will execute on your OS, or install Net5.0 then compile and run the application.
+You can use `dotnet run BscTokenSniper` to do this.

 ## Rug Checks
 There are specific checks involved that this sniper does when buying tokens.
 Some config values in appsettings.json inside `SniperConfiguration` are used to influence the rug checks.
 You can disable the Rug checks by setting the `RugCheckEnabled` to false.
 Be warned this is dangerous.